terales/socatar/CONTRIBUTING.md

 ### Run Socatar locally

-* Start server with `npm run start-dev` command, which automatically restart on any `.js` file change in the `/src` directory.
-You would see a `Opbeat isn't correctly…` warning — ignore it as you don't need to log errors you see in development.
+* Start server with `npm run start-dev` command, which automatically restarts on any `.js` file change in the `/src` directory.
+You would see an `Opbeat isn't correctly…` warning — ignore it as you don't need to log errors you see in development.
 * Check that homepage accessible at http://localhost:8383/

 ### Run Socatar in production by yourself